ruby-amqp/rubybunny.info/articles/tls.md

 To use TLS with RabbitMQ, you need a few things:

- * Client certificate (public key) and key (private key)
- * Server certificate and key
+ * Server certificate and private key
  * [Configure RabbitMQ to use TLS](http://www.rabbitmq.com/ssl.html)
+ * CA certificate that signs the server certificate
- * If server certificate is self-signed, issuing CA's certificate
+ * Client certificate and private (optional if peer verification is disabled)

 ## Generating Certificates For Development